Finite simple permutation groups acting with fixity 4: Introduction

 \begin{thm} Suppose that $G$ is a finite group acting transitively, faithfully and with fixity $4$ on a set~$\Omega$.
 Let $P$ be a Sylow $3$-subgroup of $G$, let $\Delta$ be the union of $P$-orbits of length at most $3$ on $\Omega$ and let $K$ denote the stabilizer of the set $\Delta$ in $G$.
 Moreover let $\alpha \in \Omega$.
 Then one of the following holds: \begin{enumerate} \item[(a)] $G_\alpha$ has even order. \item[(b)] there is a subnormal subgroup $N$ of $G$ such that one of the following holds: \begin{enumerate} \item[(i)] $N \unlhd G$, $|G:N|$ divides $3$ and $(|N_\alpha|, 6) = 1$, or \item[(ii)] $|G:N|$ divides $9$, $K \cap N$ is strongly $3$-embedded in $N$ and $1 \leq |\Delta| \leq 4$. \end{enumerate} \item[(c)] There are four exceptional possibilities: \begin{enumerate} \item[(i)] $|P| = 3$ and $|N_G(P)|_2 \le 4$, \item[(ii)] $P$ is elementary abelian of order $9$, \item[(iii)] $P$ is extra-special of exponent $3$ and order $27$, or \item[(iv)] $P \cong C_3 \wr C_3$. \end{enumerate} \end{enumerate} \end{thm}

 There are some more details that we discuss in Section 3, and in fact Theorem \ref{3total} is a direct consequence of Theorem \ref{3and2} at the end of that section.
 In the special case of finite simple groups, we combine this result with earlier work of Ronse's (\cite{Ronse}).
 This gives a stronger result and a blueprint for the classification of all finite simple groups that act with fixity 4, along with information about the point stabilizers.
-As it will turn out later, the case where point stabilizers have order coprime to 6 requires a lot of work and leads to many interesting examples.

 \begin{thm} Suppose that $G$ is a finite simple non-abelian group that acts transitively, faithfully and with fixity $4$ on a set $\Omega$.
 Let $P \in \syl_3(G)$, $S \in \syl_2(G)$ and let $f$ denote the maximum number of fixed points of involutions in $G$.